Kingdom of Afghanistan: Demographics

-The country was made up of various ethnic groups such as the Pashtuns, Tajiks, Hazaras, Uzbeks and many others.
+The country was made up of various ethnic groups such as the Pashtuns, Hazaras, and many others.

-The majority of Afghans were Muslim, approximate 99% of the population.
+The majority of Afghans were Muslim, approximate 94% of the population.
 Around 90% of the Muslim population were Sunni, the rest were Shia.
+Majority of non-Muslims were Sikhs and Hindus.

-Dari (Persian) and Pashto were the official languages of the nation.
-Many Afghans were bilingual and could speak both languages between each other.
+Dari and Pashto were the official languages, and many Afghans were bilingual.

 Economy

 Like the past and present-day Afghanistan, the economy relied greatly on agriculture and mining.

 The United States and the Soviet Union both invested in neutral Afghanistan's economy to try to gain influence during the Cold War.
 This included the Four Point Program in 1951, when Afghanistan and the United States signed an agreement in Kabul to help assist the economic development in the economy, and the construction of a 100 km pipeline from Termez to Mazar-i-Sharif that was built by Soviet technicians and began in 1954.
 Afghanistan received $18,500,000 from the Export–Import Bank of the United States to help them purchase U.S. material, equipment, and services for the Helmand River valley developmental project.

-In August 1961, Pakistan closed the border with Afghanistan, due to Prime Minister, Daoud Khan's strong stance on Pashtunistan, but it re-opened in May after Khan's resignation.
+In August 1961, Pakistan closed the border with Afghanistan, due to Prime Minister Daoud Khan's strong stance on Pashtunistan, but it re-opened the following May after Khan's resignation.

 The country had deposits of talc, mica, silver, lead, beryl, chromite, copper, lapis lazuli, and iron ore.

 Military

 King Zahir Shah's cousin, Daoud Khan, signed a $3 million arms deal with the Czechoslovak Socialist Republic and a 32.5 million arms deal with the Soviet Union in 1956.
 The deal gave the Afghan military imported T-34 tanks and MiG-17 jet fighters.
 A quarter to third of all Afghan officers had trained in the Soviet Union by 1973.
+It was also under the Kingdom of Afghanistan where the Afghan Commando Forces were formed as the Afghan Army’s first special formations, notably the 242nd Parachute Battalion in 1965 and later, the 444th and the 455th Battalion in 1966 and 1973.
+All these battalions had airborne capabilities.

+For these new commando formations, Captain Habibullah led the 242nd after returning from Fort Benning in the US to Afghanistan, additionally receiving training from the British Special Air Service.
+Major Rahmatullah Safi would become the Chief of Staff for the 444th, although he would become a commander a year later.
+Major Safi would prove to be a suitable leader, as he had undergone training in the British Royal Military Academy Sandhurst and in the Soviet Ryazan Higher Airborne Command School.
+In the years 1962 and 1963, before the establishment of the Afghan Commando Forces, Safi worked alongside the "National Mujahideen of Pashtunistan" against the Pakistani government, after the unsuccessful Bajaur Campaign of 1960–1961.

+During Afghanistan’s “Decade of Democracy”, premises of the army university, a technical academy, the Royal Afghan Army Central Repair House were all constructed with the help of Czechoslovakia.